AntoineCodeur/7DailyRibbons/README.md

 # Overview
-This small script will help you farming the 7 daily ribbons on multiple pokemons without spending a ton of time doing it yourself. <br />
+-This small script will help you farming the 7 daily ribbons on multiple pokemons without spending a ton of time doing it yourself. <br />
-It uses direct inputs with a python script, so you can run it while you're doing something else, but you can't use your pc meanwhile. <br />
+-It uses direct inputs with a python script, so you can run it while you're doing something else, but you can't use your pc meanwhile. <br />
-One run (7 ribbons) takes between 4 and 5 minutes.
+-One run (7 ribbons) takes between 4 and 5 minutes.

 # Softwares requirements